tecno-smart/linux/readme.md

-## linux repo for open source projects
+## this Repo conatine arduino pojects